Books

 This is a book slow-in-progress.

 In January 2020, I started inviting about 50 artists to collaborate with me.
 Most agreed happily; but as we all know, everything changed after the shutdown, due to the coronavirus.
 New York became eerily quiet.
 It was as if the city was being held in suspended animation.
-It still is, to a lesser extent.
 By May 2020, one of the artists wrote back to me, “Quiet New York indeed.
 How did the whole universe become your book idea?”
 Needless to say, it was not the kind of quiet I had in mind.

 My initial idea for Quiet New York came from a pressing need for respite from the writhing noise, the incessant pulsating, intensity that so typifies the city.
 A quiet cafe, a quiet spot in the park, even a quiet elevator was not easy to find in New York City.